Checkpoints

 / 15

-In this lab, you create two nginx web servers and control external HTTP access to the web servers using tagged firewall rules.
+In this lab, you create two nginx web servers on the default VPC network and control external HTTP access to the web servers using tagged firewall rules.
 Then, you explore IAM roles and service accounts.

 In this lab, you learn how to perform the following tasks: